 As a cook, vegan food takes you to a new levels of plant-based deliciousness, it is cooking that is laced with constant surprises!
-Rich, robust, refined, raw, ravishing…….all that and much, much more.
+Rich, robust, raw, ravishing…….all that and much, much more.
 Organic plant foods are clean and superbly nutritious, there is no need for dairy or meat in our diets anymore.
 We can choose a new way to eat.
 Munching and cooking a balanced and creative vegan diet is such a joy and is never, ever dull.
 It is inexpensive and simple.
 Anyone can do it (we did!)
 Vegan food worships good produce and is constantly looking for fresh and interesting ways of creating magical meals.
 Hopefully we tap into that enthusiasm here on the B.H.K.

 A NATURAL PROGRESSION

-Leaving meat and dairy off your plate is a powerful message and a stance against all forms of cruelty.
+Leaving meat and dairy off your plate is a powerful message and a stance against many forms of cruelty.
 The suffering that animals endure to provide generally unnecessary nutrients to humans seems utterly wrong.
 Meat and dairy not only harm the body by labouring it with saturated fats and cholesterol, which inevitably lead to a long term degradation of health, but also see us collectively condoning the destruction of our beautiful planet.